V. S. Chandralekha

-Early life and education
+Personal life and education

 Chandralekha was born on 14 August 1947 at Dindigul in the then Madras Presidency.
 She had her education in Madras and mastered in economics from Presidency College, Madras before joining the Indian Administrative Service.

-As civil servant
+Civil service

 Chandralekha joined the Indian Administrative Service in 1971 and served as the Sub-Collector of Chengalpattu and Cheranmahadevi from 1973 to 1975 and as General Manager, Civil Supplies Corporation & Deputy Secretary, Food from 1976 to 1980.
 From 1980 to 1985, she served as District Collector, first, of South Arcot and then, Madurai.
 She served as the Director of Rural Development, Tamil Nadu from 1985 to 1988, Chairman of Women's Development Corporation, Tamil Nadu from 1988 to 1990 and Chairman & Managing Director of Tamil Nadu Industrial Development Corporation from 1991 to 1992.
 She resigned from the civil service in 1992.

 Acid attack

 During her stint as the MD of TIDCO, she opposed the divestment policies of the then Chief Minister J. Jayalalithaa due to which Chandralekha faced acid attack at Egmore, Chennai in 1992.